Muhd-Shahid/Breast-Cancer-Wisconsin/README.md

 With this code and the associated articles, you are going to learn:

--How to explore your data and find the hidde relationship between features using different kind of vusualization techniques?
+* How to explore your data and find the hidde relationship between features using different kind of vusualization techniques?

--How to extract meaningful significant features from the data using different kind of feature selection techniques.
+* How to extract meaningful significant features from the data using different kind of feature selection techniques.

--Create multiple models from scratch in python.
+* Create multiple models from scratch in python.
 Train and evaluate it.

--Apply different modeling techniques to The Wisconsin Cancer Data-set.
+* Apply different modeling techniques to The Wisconsin Cancer Data-set.
 Predict if a tumor is benign or malignant, based on selected different features.

 The data comes from The Wisconsin Cancer Data-set.
 This data was gathered by the University of Wisconsin Hospitals, Madison and by Dr. William H. Wolberg.